The Biggest Kettlebell Mistakes — and How to Fix Them

 Developing a solid rack position before cleans or presses.

-Following a structured plan — see my full offerings at adam davies coaching.
+Following a structured plan — see my full offerings at Adam Davies Coaching.

 Train Smarter, Get Stronger